hubotio/hubot/docs/scripting.md

 ## Listener Middleware Examples

-A fully functioning example can be found in [hubot-rate-limit](https://github.com/michaelansel/hubot-rate-limit/blob/master/src/rate-limit.coffee) (Note: this is a coffee version, non-async/await, and will not work with the latest Hubot since CoffeeScript support was removed in version 11).
+A fully functioning example can be found in [hubot-rate-limit](https://github.com/michaelansel/hubot-rate-limit/blob/master/src/rate-limit.coffee) (Note, this is a coffee version, non-async/await).

 A simple example of middleware logging command executions: